 The multiverse is, of course, the brainchild of the recently deceased, great, Stephen Hawking and probably a few other people like Kip Thorne.
 It assumes that next to our universe that we know, there are infinite other universes that can best be visualized again with soap bubbles.

 Let's suppose that your Ecosystem is your Universe.
 Next to you, there is another Universe.
 People may subscribe to your Universe and that of your neighbour because of one reason: There is something there that satisfies their need and not only that.
 They will 'invest' their time, money and effort in you EXACTLY the same way as the investor is looking at you.
 Maximizing value!
 If you fail to maximize value, your bubble will shrink and may even disappear.

-Like it or not, the Ecosystem is here to stay as it is the quickest way to maximize value.
+The Ecosystem is here to stay as it is the quickest way to maximize value.
 There is however a limit to how many Ecosystems a person or company is willing to subscribe to.
 Just think of your own backyard.
 If you find value in Facebook, you will probably not join Instagram.
 If Apple is your thing, you won't need Android.
 We already live in consumer ecosystems.
-Gradually business will make those choices and select the best Ecosystems to get the highest value.
-Now it is up to you to develop your own Ecosystem and maybe partner in others or just partner.
-Not considering it is a really bad idea.
+Gradually business will make those choices and select the best ecosystems to get the highest value.
+It is up to you to choose to develop your own ecosystem and to partner in one.